danielballan/website-beta/projects.md

 ### Ophyd-Async

-**Lifecycle:** Approaching maturity, still undergoing rapid development, Expect to stabilize and receive long term support.
+**Lifecycle:** Approaching maturity, still undergoing rapid development.
+Expected to stabilize and receive long term support.

 This is a separate re-implementation of Ophyd, with a distinct design that